MicrosoftDocs/edge-developer/microsoft-edge/test-and-automation/test-and-automation.md

 <!-- ====================================================================== -->
 ## DevTools Protocol

 Use the DevTools Protocol to instrument, inspect, debug, and profile browsers, including Microsoft Edge.
-Due to a collaboration, the Microsoft Edge DevTools Protocol matches the APIs of the Chrome DevTools Protocol.
+By [building Microsoft Edge on the Chromium open-source project](https://github.com/MicrosoftEdge/MSEdge/blob/master/README.md), the Microsoft Edge DevTools Protocol matches the APIs of the Chrome DevTools Protocol.

 See [DevTools Protocol](devtools-protocol.md).